 Using thorough documentation, the Getty’s goal was to have the treatment of Three Brushstrokes serve as invaluable archival documentation of his early sculptural painting technique.

-Interestingly, though one would never repaint a painting or even an indoor sculpture, it’s a widely accepted approach to repaint outdoor works.
+Though one would never repaint a painting or even an indoor sculpture, it is widely accepted to repaint outdoor works.

 Over the course of several visits to the Getty Center, DePasquale repainted the sculpture exactly as he had in 1984, with only minor tweaks where original products had been discontinued.
 He also provided true color samples from the artist’s studio that have now been carefully archived, and the paint process Lichtenstein used has been recorded in detailed steps for future treatments.